Best Blogging Platforms Compared: The Exit-Cost Framework

 • Most blogging platform comparisons rank options by features you’ll use in month one, but the real cost shows up in year two when you’re locked in, paying more, or losing SEO equity during a painful migration.

-• WordPress.org still powers roughly 43% of all websites and remains the strongest option for long-term SEO control, but Ghost and Substack are pulling high-revenue creators away from both WordPress and each other for very different reasons.
+• WordPress.org powers 43.5% of all websites and holds 59.5% of the known CMS market.
+It remains the strongest option for long-term SEO control, but Ghost and Beehiiv are pulling high-revenue creators away from both WordPress and Substack for very different reasons.

 • Before you pick any platform, run it through the “Exit Cost” test: can you export your content, keep your URLs, move your subscribers, and retain your search rankings if you leave?
 That single question eliminates half the popular options.

 I made a $4,200 mistake in 2019.
-I helped a client launch a content-heavy site on a hosted website builder (I won’t name it, but rhymes with “bricks”).
+I helped a client launch a content-heavy site on a hosted website builder.
 Eighteen months later, they’d outgrown the platform.
 The migration to WordPress took six weeks, a developer, and a 34% traffic drop that took five months to recover from.

 That experience rewired how I think about blogging platforms.
 The question isn’t “which platform is easiest to start on?”
 It’s “which platform won’t punish me for growing?”

 There are now over 600 million active blogs worldwide, and roughly 7.5 million posts get published every day.
+Blogging is more competitive than ever.
 The platform underneath those posts matters more than most people realize, not for day one, but for day 365 and beyond.
 This article gives you a framework for choosing based on where you’re going, not just where you are today.

 Why Most “Best Blogging Platform” Comparisons Steer You Wrong